-There is a long simmering debate in the product management community revolving around product managers and P&L statements.
-Do product managers really need access to product P&L statement?
+There is a long-simmering debate in the product management community revolving around product managers and P&L statements.
+Do product managers really need access to the product P&L statement?
 Does each product line need its own P&L statement?
 Should product managers “own” the P&L and be the CEO of their product?

 Where Did It All Begin?
 The Neil McElroy Memo

 McElroy became Secretary of Defense in 1957 under Eisenhower.
 He also advised Stanford University where he had a significant impact on two entrepreneurs – Bill Hewlett and David Packard.
-“They interpreted the Brand Man ethos as putting decision making as close as possible to the customer, and making the product manager the voice of the customer internally.
-In the seminal book The Hewlett-Packard Way this policy is credited with sustaining Hewlett-Packard’s 50 year record of unbroken 20% year-on-year growth between 1943 and 1993.”[i]
-This approach became the foundation of tech product management.
+“They interpreted the Brand Man ethos as putting decision making as close as possible to the customer and making the product manager the voice of the customer internally.
+In the seminal book The Hewlett-Packard Way, this policy is credited with sustaining Hewlett-Packard’s 50-year record of unbroken 20% year-on-year growth between 1943 and 1993] This approach became the foundation of tech product management.